vipyrsec/dragonfly-client-rs/README.md

 ```

 > [!IMPORTANT]
-> When building on an arm-based distribution of macOS, be sure to build
+> When building on an arm-based distribution of macOS, be sure to specify
-> Dragonfly with the following environment variables:
+> the following environment variables:
 > | Name              | Example Value                             |
 > |-------------------|-------------------------------------------|
 > | YARA_INCLUDE_DIR  | /opt/homebrew/Cellar/yara/4.3.2_1/include |